SinanGabel/Linux-commands/README.md

 gsutil rsync -r -n gs://[source bucket] gs://[destination bucket]

-## bash script for combining with urls.txt above
+## bash script for combining with urls.txt above - one file at a time (not parallel)
 --- start ---

 #!/bin/bash